 Give a new learning experience

 Storytelling is the feature of animated videos that helps trigger emotion and motivation effectively.
 There is the fact that storytelling is more relatable to the audience.
-Instead of listening to a powerpoint presentation with dull bullet points, learners have a new experience to learn through a story.
+Instead of listening to a PowerPoint presentation with dull bullet points, learners have a new experience to learn through a story.

 Creating a story in the training course helps the content become friendly and stimulates learners better.
 Storytelling makes the training course more than transmitting information: it seems like focusing on what people want to hear and share.
-The result is the willingness of employees to learn which comes from having understood the relevance of the knowledge.
+The result is the willingness of employees to learn which comes from understanding the relevance of the knowledge.

 Enhance human connection

 Storytelling, when combined with voice-over, is known as representer of the educators in a course.
 Employees can hear the voice, feel the emotions, but don’t have to be face-to-face with educators.
 Sometimes, the presence of trainers in a physical training course is the reason why employees are too nervous and can’t concentrate on the course.

 Animations do well in enhancing the human connection in a distance course.
 Now, employees can learn whenever and wherever they want.
 When they learn, the voice-over still keeps them hooked on the training, sometimes even motivates them to try harder to achieve higher goals.

 The employees are busy and stressed-out folks who don’t want to waste their time.
 When the learning time could be cut down, it is good news and also a motivation to learn.

 Not only for the employees, shorten learning time can be an advantage to the company as well.
 Time-shortening of a video is beneficial for the company in terms of saving costs to produce a course.
 In video-based learning video, especially in animation, 1 minute shorter can save even 3000$.